 I like tapestries because they allow me to fulfill my dreams, my visions and to find my inner beauty.
 The creation of a tapestry is a journey for both tapestry and artist.
 The journey, from conception of the idea to the realization of the work, allows for an intimate relationship between me and the tapestry.
 It is a pleasure to see an idea transform into a beautiful weaving.

-GS: Tell us about how the sea and the underwater world inspire you and your art.
+X-RAY MAG: Tell us about how the sea and the underwater world inspire you and your art.

 ML: The sea is a powerful, immense, mysterious and beautiful thing.
 Under the sea we can find a world that is unique and diverse from anything that can be found on land.
 The colors, shapes, textures and life forms of the sea are both impressive and fascinating.
 To attempt to capture the beauty of the sea presents an incredible opportunity and challenge for an artist, leaving one in silence with themselves, with marine life, and their imagination.
 Using the sea as inspiration for tapestry allows me to portray many incredible visions of life, harmony, balance and light in my art.

-GS: Are you a scuba diver, how did you become one and what are your favorite locations?
+X-RAY MAG: Are you a scuba diver, how did you become one and what are your favorite locations?

 ML: I would love to scuba dive one day, but I have not had the opportunity yet.
 I imagine scuba diving fills a person with emotion after seeing many diverse and amazing things.
 I think that marine life is beautiful and spectacular.
 There are many places to dive in this world, and all have a different beauty to behold.
 Living now in Lima, the sea is one of my favorite places, and I enjoy swimming very much.

-GS: Tell us about your artistic process and the methods you use to create your artwork.
+X-RAY MAG: Tell us about your artistic process and the methods you use to create your artwork.

 ML: I consider my tapestries works of art, and as I stated earlier, it is a journey that includes a variety of steps from the initial stages to completion.
 The process begins with an idea, which transforms itself into an image.
 The image must be sketched and processed into various drawings that will make up the series.
 Next, I paint each of the drawings, and if I decide to make one of the paintings into a tapestry, I need to re-draw them to actual scale.
 Once I have the full-sized drawing, I must prepare the technical characteristics, which include color, detail and texture.
 After carefully comparing the colors to those of the original painting, I can start on the loom.
 The process of weaving can take from two weeks to many months depending on the size and complexity of the work.
 When the weaving is done, I hang the final product up for viewing.
 It is a long and slow process that requires infinite patience, and for me, an obsessive attention to color and detail.

-GS: Does your art have cultural, artistic, political or ecological influences and how so?
+X-RAY MAG: Does your art have cultural, artistic, political or ecological influences and how so?

 ML: My first series of tapestries, completed some 25 years ago, were strongly influenced by Peruvian culture.
 Many series, both past and present, have been influenced by the rich heritage of my ancestors.
 In the process of innovation and a search for originality and my own personal style, I draw inspiration from both the surrealist and impressionist movements.
 The artists from those movements, mainly those that focus on the use of color, symbols, light and the abstract, are those that inspire me most.
 In regards to the ecological influence on my art, that is a personal encounter.
 The exuberance, the majesty, the mysteriousness and richness of nature provokes gratitude from within as well as a celebration of life.
 That being said, I created a series dedicated to the Galapagos Islands, many examples of which have been included here.

-GS: Aside from the obvious inspiration of the beauty and mystery of the Galapagos, what were your personal inspirations or insights behind the Galapagos series?
+X-RAY MAG: Aside from the obvious inspiration of the beauty and mystery of the Galapagos, what were your personal inspirations or insights behind the Galapagos series?

 ML: This collection was made especially considering the Centenary of Galapagos Island.
 These islands are a very important reserve to life and humanity.
 Likewise, it allowed me to freely recreate the sea life with forms and colors.
 What I like so much.

-GS: Why art?
+X-RAY MAG: Why art?
 Tell us why you think art is important to our world today.

 ML: Art in humanity has synthesized its rhythms, myths, visions, dreams and ambitions and has explored a world of beauty across all time.
 In the past and today, art serves as a way to find both inner and outer beauty.
 It is so important that art can influence all aspects of daily life, including politics, culture, history, beliefs, myths, religion and more.
 My artwork in this context serves as a small effort to affect change in the viewer and in the world.

-GS: Anything else you would like to tell our readers?
+X-RAY MAG: Anything else you would like to tell our readers?

 ML: The world and our lives hold an immense richness.
 Each of us has an inner beauty, and all that is missing is the discovery of our artistic side.
 Whether it is through creation or observation of art, we grow closer to our human essence, which is peace, silence and balance.
 I invite you to join me in sharing this passion that comes from my heart.

-GS: How can readers contact you and order artwork directly from you?
+X-RAY MAG: How can readers contact you and order artwork directly from you?

 Originally published in